umich-brcf-bioinf-projects/titan/README.md

  - the main snakemake environment from which to execute the pipeline, `snakemake_env`
  - the `rules/` directory, which houses the rules and accompanying environments to be created during the run, in `rules/envs/`.

-2. Create the `snakemake_env` to run **titan**.
+5. Create the `snakemake_env` to run **titan**.
 This will create a `conda` environment (named `snakemake_env`) that contains Snakemake, the correct version of Python, and several other dependencies necessary for running the pipeline.
 ```
-conda env create --name snakemake_env --file snakemake_env.yml
+conda create -n snakemake_env --file snakemake_env.yml
 ```

 Check environment installation via: